 - Be sure to check your country foreign travel advice and keep your embassy or consulate informed about your whereabouts when travelling.

-There is no need to cancel or alter your Nepal holiday plans for autumn 2020 as of now and the tourism ministry is looking at every possible option for opening up the tourism in Nepal, whilst keeping the safety of travellers and workers a paramount.
+There is no need to cancel or alter your Nepal holiday plans for 2021 as of now and the tourism ministry is looking at every possible option for opening up tourism in Nepal safely, whilst keeping the safety of travellers and workers a priority.

-If the risk of the virus is too high then we will be forced to suspend the trip for autumn 2020 and will transfer your booking for next date without any cancellation or additional charges.
+If the risk of the virus is too high then we will be forced to suspend the trip for 2021 and will transfer your booking for the next date without any cancellation or additional charges.

-But we are optimistic that our autumn trips will run as planned as the flights and hotels are expected to resume very soon.
-We have been accepting bookings for autumn 2020 and 2021.
+But we are optimistic that our 2021 trips will run as planned as the flights, hotels, lodges have all resumed safely catering to the needs of tourists.
+We have been accepting bookings for 2021.
 If we are not able to run the trip due to the travel restrictions and lockdown imposed then we will transfer your booking for the next date without any additional charges.
 We request all our travellers not to cancel the trip but to postpone it for later days.

 The tourism industry, workers and local people of this country need your support now more than ever to sustain.